 14. Go broke at Galleria Vittorio Emanuele II

 You won’t find much on this site about shopping, let alone shopping of the high-end, designer variety.
 I don’t know…I’d much rather have a trip to Tahiti than a bit of leather to put my snacks and passport in.
-But I accept that some people like this pastime so if Gucci is on your list of things to do in Milan, I can’t imagine a more beautiful setting to shop until the bank cuts off your credit cards.
+But I accept that some people like this pastime so if Gucci is on your list, I can’t imagine a more beautiful setting to shop until the bank cuts off your credit cards.

 How to do it: just to the left of the Duomo.
 If you’re not into shopping either, still poke your nose in and look skyward at the beautiful glass roof.
 Apparently it’s beautifully adorned at Christmas time with a Swarovski decorated Christmas tree.
 What else would you expect in Milan?